The smallest coffee producer in the world.

-- Since 1967, Café de Chamarel is the only coffee grown on Mauritius.
+- Since 1967, Café de Chamarel is the only coffee grown in Mauritius.

-- The Arabica plants grow on 280 m altitude in the southwest of the island on the volcanic soil together with bananas, pineapple, lychees, papaya and Co.
+- The Arabica coffee in Mauritius grow on 280 m altitude in the southwest of the island on the volcanic soil together with bananas, pineapple, lychees, papaya and Co.

 - Pesticides are not used.

 - Only coffee cherries with optimal ripeness are harvested by hand from May to September and wet-processed

 - The annual production of the 16 ha of cultivated land is equivalent to 10,000 tons coffee.